I provide counselling through the pursuit and discovery of the most empowering resource of all: the self.

 Qualifications: Higher Professional Diploma in Person-Centred Therapy, with a Distinction.

-I have worked as a counsellor for Lewisham Bereavement Counselling, LC & CTA Community Counselling Service and continue to work at The Deborah Ubee Trust, all for which I was DBS checked.
-Recently, I have been working more intensively with someone who has Dementia.
-I am currently developing a way of working with actors through therapeutic facilitation.
+I have worked as a counsellor for Lewisham Bereavement Counselling, LC & CTA Community Counselling Service and The Deborah Ubee Trust, all for which I was DBS checked.

 Experience: of working with bereavement and loss, sexual abuse, alcoholism, drug abuse, loneliness, anxiety, depression, low self- esteem, stress, anger, relationship difficulties, domestic violence, eating disorders, panic attacks, adverse side-effects of medication.